You are here: Start » User Interface » Creating Deep Learning Model

 2. Reducing region of interest

 The user can reduce the input image size to speed up the training process.
-In many cases, number of features on an image is very large and most of them are the same.
-In such case the region of interest also can be reduced.
+In many cases, the number of features on an image is very large, and most of them are the same.
+In such cases, the region of interest can also be reduced.

 Setting ROI.